pydantic/pydantic/docs/concepts/models.md

     If you need to perform isinstance checks against parametrized generics, you can do this by subclassing the parametrized generic class.
 This looks like `class MyIntModel(MyGenericModel[int]): ...` and `isinstance(my_model, MyIntModel)`.

-If a Pydantic model is used in a `TypeVar` constraint or bound and the generic type is never parametrized then Pydantic will use the constraint or `TypeVar` default for validation but treat the value as `Any` in terms of serialization:
+If a Pydantic model is used in a `TypeVar` bound and the generic type is never parametrized then Pydantic will use the bound for validation but treat the value as `Any` in terms of serialization:

 ```py
 from typing import Generic, Optional, TypeVar